Nobel Prizes in Functional Medicine

-“How chromosomes can be copied in a complete way during cell divisions and how they can be protected against degradation and destruction.”
+“How chromosomes can replicate during cell divisions and how can they be protected against degradation and destruction.”

-The solution is to be found in the ends of the chromosomes, the Telomeres, and in an enzyme that forms them, Telomerase.
+The solution is to be found in the ends of the chromosomes, the Telomeres, and the enzyme that forms them, Telomerase.

 The long, thread-like DNA molecules that carry our genes are packed into chromosomes, and telomeres are the caps on their ends.
 Elizabeth Blackburn and Jack Szostak discovered that a unique DNA sequence, telomeres, protects the chromosomes from degradation.

 Carol Greider and Elizabeth Blackburn identified telomerase, the enzyme that enhances telomere DNA synthesis.
 These discoveries explain that the ends of the chromosomes are protected by the telomeres and that they have been built by telomerase.